Home

 Cut them off and put them into a paper bag to allow them to finish drying.
 The seeds will be released from the pods and be caught in the bag.
 Store these over the winter in a dry place.

 In the spring, sow the dust like seeds in shallow trenches in an open flat filled with sterile soilless mix such as Sunshine Mix #4 or Pro Mix, don’t cover the seed and mist lightly until they germinate.
+An alternate method to try is winter sowing, with nature doing most of the work.

 A dome or clear cover can help keep the air around the germinating seeds humid – dump off any condensation from the inside of the cover as the large droplets that form can induce rotting in the seedlings.
-Take the cover off in stages: one week after most of the seeds have germinated, take the cover off for a few hours each day, then a week later take it off all day, then off entirely.

 This gradual change in humidity will 'harden off' the seedlings until they can face the harsh world outside.
 A similar change into brighter light will encourage robust hardy growth, as will a reduction in moisture.